 Spring has sprung, but there’s still so much more to come

-Since Kenai Fjords Tours kicked off their 2017 season three weeks ago, there’s been plenty of action in Resurrection Bay!
+Since Kenai Fjords Tours kicked off their 2019 season two weeks ago, there’s been plenty of action in Resurrection Bay!
 The great Alaska migration is underway and the team is ready.